British Army Aeroplane No 1: First flight and Army career

 On 6 January 1909 this work was complete and testing continued, on this occasion with a number of streamers attached so that the airflow might be observed.
 More ground trials were made, the ailerons moved to a position in the middle of the aft interplane struts, and the radiators moved forward slightly to adjust the aircraft's trim.
 In this form Cody made another flight on 20 January covering about 1,200 ft and reaching a height of 25 ft but crashed after a turn, Cody being unhurt.
 The aircraft was again taken back to the factory for alterations and repairs.
 The ailerons were discarded and a pair of horizontal stabilisers were fitted in front of the rudder.
 Cody flew the aircraft again on 18 February, this time landing with no more damage than a burst tyre and a broken rigging wire.
 Further successful flights were made on 22 February, after which the rear stabilisers were removed and the ailerons repositioned, now being placed on short outriggers trailing from the forward interplane struts, and the front rudder was moved to a position above the elevator.

-Despite the fact that Cody's aircraft could now be considered a success, in February 1909 a report by the Aerial Navigation Sub-Committee of the Committee for Imperial Defence had recommended that all government-funded heavier-than air experimentation should stop, leaving development to the private sector.
+Despite the fact that Cody's aircraft could now be considered a success, in February 1909 a report by the Aerial Navigation Sub-Committee of the Committee of Imperial Defence had recommended that all government-funded heavier-than air experimentation should stop, leaving development to the private sector.
 Funding was to be provided for the construction of airships; official support for anything else was limited to toleration of aviation activities on some government land.
 If Cody wished to develop the aircraft further he would have to do so at his own expense and not as an employee of the Balloon Factory.
 Cody's contract, due for renewal that September, was not renewed, but he was allowed to keep the aircraft, now officially surplus to requirements, and to continue to use Laffan's Plain for flight testing.
 The Army were left with only a set of drawings of the Army Aeroplane No. 1 labelled "Top secret", possibly the earliest full set of technical drawings for an aircraft.